show someone your heart (2026)

 But I hope you know how much I do

-I was meditating when the lady with the soft voice said, grief is easier to handle If you’re with a friend
+I was meditating when the lady with the soft voice said

-Then I pictured you beside me saying not a single word, that's when I broke down, felt like a child again
+Then I pictured you beside me saying not a single word

-Those nights we spent together, sharing only reveries, I don’t know how close we were to steppin’ cross a line
+I don’t know how close we were to steppin’ ‘cross a line

-I think of all those time when we kept a little distance, how nice it would have been to hold your hand in mine
+I think of all those time when we kept a little distance

-From old times, see if we can recognize ourselves
+Some faded photos from old times, see if we can recognize ourselves

 You are my platonic friend and that might mean that I don’t say I love you